-School website
+8 School website

 The school website is a key public-facing information portal for the school community (both existing and prospective stakeholders) with a key reputational value.
-The Headteacher/Principal and Governors have delegated the day-to-day responsibility of updating the content of the website to leadership and admin staff.
-The site is managed by / hosted by LGFL.
+The Headteacher/Principal and Governors have delegated the day-to-day responsibility of updating the content of the website to Sophia Wallace.